omerbenishay/GIP-agri-project/Readme.md

 ```

 This example runs inference on the pictures of dataset task id 129 (pre-downloaded to directory GT_images_jsons) and also compares the result to the ground truth.

 `-m ../models/banana_LS2_2019_11_18.h5` - Specifies a previously trained model

 `--gt AgrinetAdapter` - Specifies that the json files in the inference directory are in the format parsed by the AgrinetAdapter class.

-`--task 120` - A required argument by `AgrinetAdapter` to correctly parse the .json files.
+`--task 120` - a required argument by

+`AgrinetAdapter` to correctly parse the .json files.

 ### Cut leaves